varad349/PII-Detect/README.md

 Document Processing: Supports PDF, DOCX, and text files for entity extraction.
 Real-time Extraction: Provides immediate results upon file upload, enhancing user workflows and document processing efficiency.
-(will provide the link to download the model soon,Place the model files in the ner_model directory after downloading)
+(will provide the link to download the model soon,Place the model files in the ner_model directory after downloading) (Visit the MASTER BRANCH to see the code.)